The proven way to become wealthy

 - How many shares or fund units you’ve purchased?

 If you keep a level head and keep your eye on a long-term path, you’ll be making real progress.
 Even better is to keep feeding cash into the market over time.
-If the market falls, you’ll be picking up more units at a lower price.
+If the market falls, you’ll be picking up more units (such as in a managed fund) at a lower price.
 You’re edging steadily closer to victory.

 The bottom line: persistence pays

-Always remember: if you’re in the investing game for long enough, you will win.
+Always remember: if you’re in the investing game for long enough, you will become rich.